 Do you have to do SMI Philadelphia in order to participate in the Albania project? (on years when the Albania project is offered) Since we are only in Albania two weeks we have a limited amount of time to learn the screens, become comfortable working door-to-door and get to know our new Albanian team members, while simultaneously learning about the new culture and surroundings in Albania.
 By participating in SMI Philadelphia, students are able to become adept at the functional work of the screens, and develop close relationships with their American team members.
 This allows them to focus more meaningfully on other aspects of working and learning in the international context.
 It also prepares students to work soon after arriving and allows them more ability to provide support to the Albanian students, if needed.

 However, if you would like to participate in SMI Albania but are unable to participate in all three weeks of SMI Philly, an exception may be made as long as you are able to attend the SMI Philly orientation (where you will receive training) and are able to attend at least a few days of door-to-door medical outreach, ideally in the summer.
 A small portion of additional fundraising will be required, in addition to the Albania cost.
 Please contact the SMI director at firstname.lastname@example.org if you are interested in this option.

 The student support for participating in the SMI is $1400, which is tax-deductible if donors itemize deductions.
 Many students choose to raise support to cover this cost.
 If you choose to support raise, we can provide sample letters, forms and guidelines to help you, and will provide support and information throughout, while tracking your progress each week.

 Accepted Students: Please return your confirmation and release forms as soon as possible–the deadline in 2020 is April 7.
-You may email or mail (Attn: Holly Favino, SMI, 1701 Delancey St, Philadelphia, PA 19103) your confirmation forms.
+You may email or mail your commitment forms (Attn: SMI Director, MCO/SMI, 1701 Delancey St, Philadelphia, PA 19103).
 You should have received these forms by email along with your acceptance letter.

 Here’s an awesome video, courtesy of the SMI 2015 participants, with highlights from SMI 2015!